strehljd/f1tenth_gym_ros/README.md

 # Developing and creating your own agent in ROS 2

-There are multiple ways to launch your own agent to control the vehicles.

-- The first one is creating a new package for your agent in the `/sim_ws` workspace inside the sim container.
+Create a new package for your agent in the `/sim_ws` workspace inside the sim container.
 After launch the simulation, launch the agent node in another bash session while the sim is running.
-- The second one is to create a new ROS 2 container for you agent node.
-Then create your own package and nodes inside.
-Launch the sim container and the agent container both.
-With default networking configurations for `docker`, the behavior is to put The two containers on the same network, and they should be able to discover and talk to each other on different topics.
-If you're using noVNC, create a new service in `docker-compose.yml` for your agent node.
-You'll also have to put your container on the same network as the sim and novnc containers.